 There is increasing awareness of the underrepresentation of minorities in the sciences.
 Recognising this inequality is the first step to meeting the challenge of enhancing diversity and inclusivity in science.
 A 2013 survey (Yoder and Mattheis 2016) of people in STEM fields found that 40% of LGBTQ+ identified respondents are not out to their colleagues.
 This is not the culture we strive for in ecology, and not within ESA.
 Enhancing the visibility of LGBTQ+ people (umbrella term for non-heterosexual or cisgender individuals: Queer) in ecology is important to enhancing the inclusive and diverse culture of the scientific field in Australia.
 ESA is in the position to influence the broader community of ecologists and ecology-related fields in Australia.

-Modelling off of the success of the British Ecological Society (BES) LGBT+ network and mixers (https://www.britishecologicalsociety.org/membership-community/diversity/) , we propose a Queer mixer at ESA2019 in Launceston.
-This event will run for one hour and will be a fun, informal event where people can chat and network over a drink in a welcoming and inclusive setting.
+Modelling off of the success of the British Ecological Society (BES) LGBT+ network and mixers (https://www.britishecologicalsociety.org/membership-community/diversity/) , we will host a Queer mixer at ESA19 in Launceston.
+This event will be a fun, informal event where people can chat and network over a drink in a welcoming and inclusive setting.